 “If you gave them surgery early, the whole course of their life would be transformed,” Lublink said.

 BethanyKids trains pediatric surgeons from across Africa, who then go back to their home communities where BethanyKids continues to provide support.

 “Whatever the family can pay or if there’s a national insurance plan they can afford, great!
 They’ll pay for it.
 But whatever they cannot afford, we pick up the difference,” Lublink said.
-“The bottom line is that we don’t want any child to be denied care because they can’t afford it.
+“The bottom line is that we don’t want any child to be denied care because he can’t afford it.